 The second element in the conceptual framework is value creation.
-The suppliers’ interest to develop new products and services with the primary purpose to create new markets and thus generate growth in the regional maritime cluster in Northern Jutland.
-A close collaboration between end-users and suppliers can lead to co-creation, which implies value created by co-production with suppliers, end-users or partners Normann and Ramirez, 1993 in [91, p.
+The suppliers’ interest is to develop new products and services with the primary purpose of creating new markets and thus generating growth in the regional maritime cluster in Northern Jutland.
+A close collaboration between end-users and suppliers can lead to co-creation, which implies value created by co-production with suppliers, end-users, or partners.
+Normann and Ramirez, 1993 in [91, p.
 10].
 This stream of research addresses three mechanisms by which multi-party collaboration between suppliers and end-users is possible in order to develop new products and services.
 Local networks with a goal of developing maritime eco-innovations can be a platform for staging this collaboration.

 According to the framework, it is possible to understand the development of eco-innovations by analyzing the processes within the networks or other forms of supplier and end-user collaboration.
-At this point, processes can have two meanings: one referred to the functioning of the network and the other referred to innovation process.
-The first meaning deals with the roles of actors in the network, the activities and the characteristics of the actors’ participation in these activities.
+At this point, processes can have two meanings: the functioning of the network and the innovation process.
+The first meaning deals with the roles of actors in the network and the activities and characteristics of the actors’ participation in these activities.
 The second meaning refers to the account of actions undertaken by actors as part of developing a new product or service over time.
 Both types of processes are relevant and are integrated in the framework as a circle beneath “local network”.
 Local suppliers created a network that brought together companies with experience in the sector and mature technologies with potential energy efficiency benefits for ships.
 As a result, the network sought to develop customized solutions to the end-user by combining different individual technologies.
-Developing combined product/ service solutions as incremental environmental technologies for the maritime industry is not an activity that may generate the same type of revenues and return on investments as for example developing navigation instrumentation or propulsion equipment [92].
+Developing combined product/ service solutions as incremental environmental technologies for the maritime industry is not an activity that may generate the same type of revenues and return on investments as, for example, developing navigation instrumentation or propulsion equipment [92].
 However, with better knowledge about the market developments, the perception about the demand for certain types of products became clearer.
-In other sectors, as in energy-renovation projects in the construction sector, this type of combinations of energy efficient technologies originates a specialized service industry [12].
+In other sectors, as in energy-renovation projects in the construction sector, this type of combination of energy efficient technologies establishes a specialized service industry [12].

 Innovation intermediaries represent a link between the overall network partners and the innovation processes.
 Actors such as the Business Council and other external actors’ knowledge of the regulatory changes and the market trends triggered the perception of a market opportunity based on environmental technology.
-What is important in relation to intermediation is that the processes of value creation within partnerships require the continuous support of some key actors in the network which play several functions.
+What is important in relation to intermediation is that the processes of value creation within partnerships require the continuous support of some key actors in the network who play several functions.
 These functions range from brokering to networking, but also increasing the absorptive capacity among cluster firms involved in the retrofit network.

-The third element in the framework is how the created value as products or services, can be transformed into value propositions for further commercialization to a larger group of users.
-Value proposition was introduced as the “promise” of what can be delivered to end-users and was in direct relation with the competences of actors.
-From this perspective, value propositions are also one of the key elements included in the concept of business model, along with the supply chain, customer interface and the financial model.
-What is relevant is that the business model can be used as a tool for planning further collaboration in the commercialization of the new products and services, thought the actors in the green ship network started to do so when the data collection was over, it sets the direction of action in such cases.
+The third element in the framework is how the created value as products or services can be transformed into value propositions for further commercialization to a larger group of users.
+Value proposition was introduced as the “promise” of what can be delivered to end-users and was in direct relation with the competencies of actors.
+From this perspective, value propositions are also one of the key elements included in the concept of the business model, along with the supply chain, customer interface, and the financial model.
+What is relevant is that the business model can be used as a tool for planning further collaboration in the commercialization of the new products and services; though the actors in the green ship network started to do so when the data collection was over, it sets the direction of action in such cases.

 Conclusions